Packing your microwave for moving can seem daunting, but with our helpful tips, you’ll be able to do it like a pro!

-How to properly pack your microwave
+How to properly pack a microwave oven

 1) Start by removing the glass plate from the microwave.
-Please place it in a bubble wrap or foam sheet and then wrap it tightly in packing tape.
+Place it in bubble wrap or foam and then wrap tightly in packing tape.

-2) Next, remove the turntable from the microwave and wrap it in bubble wrap or foam sheet.
-Again, secure it tightly with packing tape.
+2) Next, remove the turntable from the microwave and wrap it in bubble wrap or foam.
+Secure it again with tape.

-3) Now, it’s time to remove the microwave door.
-Be very careful as you do this, as the door is fragile and can easily be broken.
-Once the door is off, wrap it in a bubble or foam sheet and secure it with packing tape.
+3) Now it’s time to remove the microwave door.
+Be very careful when doing this, as the door is fragile and breaks easily.
+Once the door is disconnected, wrap it in bubble wrap or foam and tape it in place.

-4) Finally, pack the body of the microwave in a sturdy box lined with padding (newspapers, foam sheets, etc.).
-Seal the box securely with packing tape and label it “FRAGILE” to ensure it’s handled with care during the move.
+4) Finally, pack the microwave enclosure in a sturdy box lined with padding (newspapers, foam sheets, etc.).
+Seal the box securely with packing tape and label it “FRAGILE” to ensure it is handled with care during movement.

 What materials will you need to pack your microwave?